 Languages*: Arabic, Mandarin, French, German, Hindi, Indonesian, Japanese, Korean, Malay, Spanish, Tamil, Thai, Vietnamese.

 Closed Programs: Some programs are high demand and courses are not guaranteed.
 Students wishing to take courses in these areas must be extremely flexible.
 See information online under "Module Restrictions".

 *Access to courses limited and pre-requisite checks are required.
 Law space not determined until March.

 Courses at NUS are called "modules".
 Students at NUS must register in least 3 modules (12 credits) and no more than 20 credits (5 modules) per semester.
-Students can find module descriptions online.
+Students can find module descriptions online, as well as additional information about selecting modules.
 Detailed course information can be found on each Faculty's website.
-Please also check the list of modules available to Exchange Students, which is published each semester.
-Additional information on selecting modules is also available online.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.

 NUS has cost of living information on their info sheet on pages 9-10.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.

 Monthly cost estimates (2018):

 Expense On-Campus Off-Campus Accommodation 400-800 SGD 500-1200 SGD Meals 250-400 SGD 400-800 SGD Transit 100-150 SGD 200-300 SGD Books & Supplies 200-350 SGD 200-350 SGD Personal Expenses 250-350 SGD 250-350 SGD TOTAL Estimate: 1100-2500 SGD 1550-3000 SGD